woshijiaomu/nichetagR/README.md

 ## Export Data

-In addition to the visualization parts above, we can also extract from the connectome object:
+In addition to the visualization parts above, we can also extract from the network object:
 1. the list of sets contained in each FMU
 2. the list of cells contained in each set
 3. the average expression matrix for each set